-We propose to combine the expertise of CIDRE in DIFC with our expertise in JIT compilation to design hybrid approaches.
+Combining the expertise of CIDRE in DIFC with our expertise in JIT compilation will help design hybrid approaches.
 An initial static analysis of the program prior to installation or execution will feed information to a dynamic analyzer that propagates taints during just-in-time compilation.